 Each topologically distinct physical network in a diagram requires exactly one Solver Configuration block.

-If your model contains hydraulic elements, each topologically distinct hydraulic circuit in a diagram must connect to a Custom Hydraulic Fluid block (or Hydraulic Fluid block, available with Simscape Fluids™ block libraries).
-These blocks define the fluid properties that act as global parameters for all the blocks that connect to the hydraulic circuit.
-If no hydraulic fluid block is attached to a loop, the hydraulic blocks in this loop use the default fluid.
-However, more than one hydraulic fluid block in a loop generates an error.
+If your model contains fluid elements (such as two-phase fluids, gas, moist air, isothermal or thermal liquid), each topologically distinct circuit in a diagram can contain a block that defines the fluid properties for all the blocks that connect to the circuit.
+If no fluid block is attached to a loop, the blocks in this loop use the default fluid.
+However, more than one fluid block in a loop generates an error.

 Signal units specified in a Simulink-PS Converter block